Olsberg, Aargau: Religion

 From the 2000 census, 86 or 22.9% were Roman Catholic, while 166 or 44.3% belonged to the Swiss Reformed Church.
 Of the rest of the population, there were 41 individuals (or about 10.93% of the population) who belonged to the Christian Catholic faith.

 Education

-In Olsberg about 90.7% of the population (between age 25-64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
+In Olsberg about 90.7% of the population (between ages 25 and 64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
 Of the school age population (in the 2008/2009 school year), there are 26 students attending primary school in the municipality.

 Olsberg is home to the Schul-u.Gde.Bibliothek Olsberg (school and municipal library of Olsberg).

 Culture

-The cellist Sol Gabetta has since 2005 organized a chamber music festival in Olsberg called Solsberg,.
+The cellist Sol Gabetta has since 2005 organized a chamber music festival in Olsberg called Solsberg.